DanieleBerna/dcc-kit/README.md

 ## Export requirements and options

+When exporting, some options can be used to control:
+- *'scene_name_prefix'* add the scene name as prefix to the exported file (ie scenename_assetname.fbx) and folder too.
+- *'use_tags'* tags and group names are added to the exported file (ie tag_group_tag_assetname.fbx).
-- Option *'create_subfolders'* makes each asset to be exported into a specific subfolder of the given export folder.
+- *'create_subfolders'* makes each asset to be exported into a specific subfolder of the given export folder.
 Subfolder name have to refer to the object (so it's equal to the asset name, minus any engine specific prefix like SM_ for unreal static meshes)
 - *'subfolder_groups_only'*, in combination with 'create_subfolder', makes all assets from the same group exported inside a common subfolder, named as the Group (and not as the asset)
-- *'scene_name_prefix'* adds the scene name at the beginning of file/folder names.
-- *'use_tags'* adds tags to the exported files and folder names